 St. Claude Arts District and Parkette Program – $275,000 – St. Claude Main Street, Inc. and CivicCenter – New Orleans, LA

-To encourage commercial and cultural revitalization along a pivotal corridor in New Orleans, St. Claude Arts District and Parkette Program will unify and support the corridor’s creative endeavors and promote its activities through innovative marketing, visual identify and community engagement programs developed in partnership with internationally-renowned artist and designer Candy Chang.
+To encourage commercial and cultural revitalization along a pivotal corridor in New Orleans, St. Claude Arts District and Parkette Program will unify and support the corridor’s creative endeavors and promote its activities through innovative marketing, visual identify and community engagement programs.

 Sugar Hill Children’s Museum of Art & Storytelling – $350,000 – Broadway Housing Communities – New York, NY